CHAPTER 155

 (5) Conformity to the regulations, procedures, and standards as may be prescribed by local, state or federal laws.

 (D) Soils analysis.
 The subdivider shall provide a preliminary soils analysis by a qualified soil scientist to determine the adequacy of the soil for the proposed construction.
-Subdivisions reviewed by the summary procedure of these regulations may be exempt from this paragraph unless the Planning Board determines the analysis to be in the public interest.
+Subdivisions reviewed by the summary procedure of these regulations may be exempt from this subsection unless the Planning and Zoning Board determines the analysis to be in the public interest.

 (E) Schedule of development.
 The subdivider shall provide an estimated schedule of lot development.
 In particular, the schedule shall indicate when street paving, water service and sewer service will be provided.

 (F) Special problems analysis.
-For land with difficult topography or other geographic hazards to life, health or property, a report and proposed solution shall be prepared satisfactory to the Planning Board.
+For land with difficult topography or other geographic hazards to life, health or property, a report and proposed solution shall be prepared satisfactory to the Planning and Zoning Board.

 (A) Submission.
-Application for approval of the final plat shall be submitted on prescribed forms to the Planning Board at least ten days prior to the meeting at which it is to be considered.
-An original and two copies of the final plat and other required exhibits shall be submitted to the Planning Board within 12 months following approval of the preliminary plat; otherwise, the approval shall become null and void unless an extension of time has been granted by the Planning Board.
-The final plat shall conform substantially to the preliminary plat as approved.
+Application for approval of the final plat shall be submitted to the Development Services Department, and must include the application form, the final plat checklist, all items referenced in the checklist, the final plat and other supplementary material as specified herein.
+The final plat shall be submitted within 24 months following approval of the preliminary plat; otherwise, the approval shall become null and void unless an extension of time has been granted by the Planning and Zoning Board.
+The final plat shall conform substantially to the preliminary plat as approved and conditioned.
+Refer to DPM Chapter 2, Procedures, for final plat procedures and checklist.

 (B) Review.
-The Planning Board shall review the final plat and other exhibits submitted for conformity to these regulations, and shall insure that the conditions of the preliminary plat as approved have been met.
+When the Development Services Department deems the final plat application complete, the submission will be scheduled for the next available Planning and Zoning Board meeting.
+The Planning and Zoning Board shall review the final plat, staff report, and other exhibits submitted for conformity to these regulations, and shall ensure that the conditions of the preliminary plat as approved have been met.

 (C) Decision.

-(1) If the final plat is in conformance with the preliminary plat as approved and conforms with these regulations, it shall be approved by the Planning Board.
-Should the final plat be disapproved, the Planning Board shall express in writing the reasons for disapproval.
+(1) If the final plat is in conformance with the preliminary plat as approved and conforms with these regulations, it shall be approved by the Planning and Zoning Board.
+Should the final plat be disapproved, the Planning and Zoning Board shall express in writing the reasons for disapproval.
 The reasons for disapproval shall be referenced and attached to two copies of the final plat.
-One of the copies shall become a part of the files of the City Clerk’s office.

-(2) Approval or disapproval shall be given within 35 days of the date of final plat submission, unless the subdivider agrees in writing to a deferral.
-If the final plat is approved by the Planning Board, the approval shall be recorded on the face of the original drawing of the final plat and on two copies thereof and shall be dated and verified by the signature of the Chairman of the Planning Board.
+(2) Per NMSA § 3-20-7, the Planning and Zoning Board shall approve or disapprove the final plat within 35 days after the Development Services Department deems the final plat application to complete, unless the subdivider agrees in writing to a deferral.
+If the final plat is approved by the Planning and Zoning Board, the approval shall be recorded on the face of the original drawing of the final plat and shall be dated and verified by the signature of the Chairman of the Planning and Zoning Board.

 (D) Recording.

-(1) The final plat is in full force and effect only after having been duly recorded in the office of the Sandoval County Clerk and copies filed with the City Clerk.
-Approval of the final plat shall become null and void if the plat is not so recorded with six months after the date of approval, unless an extension of time is granted by the Planning Board.
+(1) The final plat is in full force and effect only after having been duly recorded in the office of the County Clerk and copies filed with the city.
+Approval of the final plat shall become null and void if the plat is not so recorded with six months after the date of approval, unless an extension of time is granted by the Planning and Zoning Board.
 Submittal for recording is the subdivider’s responsibility.

-(3) After having filed the original drawing of the final plat with the Sandoval County Clerk, which copy shall be the official copy, the subdivider shall submit to the city two copies of the final plat as recorded and properly stamped by the Sandoval County Clerk, and a digital copy with the following requirements:
+(2) After having filed the original drawing of the final plat with the County Clerk, which copy shall be the official copy, the subdivider shall submit to the city a copy of the final plat as recorded and properly stamped by the County Clerk, and a digital copy with the following requirements:

 (a) Format.
-The digital copy shall be submitted in a format that is compatible with the city’s GIS (geographical information system) and approved by the City Development Department.
+The digital copy shall be submitted in a format that follows DPM Chapter 2, Procedures, Digital Record Drawing Requirements, and approved by the City Development Services Department.

 1. SUBD: legal subdivision boundary (coincident with narrative);